Snownee/Lychee/original_docs/contextual-condition.md

     }
     ```

-    Checks if the location is in the ocean and can see the sky.
+    Description: Checks if the location is in The End, and X position is between -100 and 100.

     ```json
     {